v-h-gn/lectures/published/cs010a/week5/slides.md

 # Strings

-A string is a sequence of characters.
+A _string_ is a sequence of characters.

-A string literal is when we take text and surround it with `""`
+When we see strings represented by double quotation marks, we call them _string-literals_.

 Ex. `"Hello, World!"`, `"Happy Halloween!"`, `"Spooky Scary Skeletons"`